phosxd/Desktop-Utilities/README.md

 ## File encrypt
 Encrypts files using the built-in file encryption in Godot.

-## Key generator
-Randomly generate strings of text with options to include unicode, digits, symbols, or letters.

 ## Chatbot
 #DeathToClankers, ahem...
 Anyway this will just be a frontend connected OLLAMA (local LLM platform) if you have it installed.
 You can save & load sessions from files.